-May a legislator imply that he or she will draft a bill on behalf of an interest group if that group will support his or her favorite charity organization?
+May a legislator imply that he or she will draft a bill on behalf of an interest group if that group supports their favorite charity organization?

 No, regardless of the community value of the organization, this quid pro quo behavior is prohibited.